 In predicting tree and stand growth using an individual tree model, there are a certain number of poor quality trees whose presence and growth are not well represented in simulations.
-These trees include those that are genetically inferior or seriously maladapted to the site, or are seriously damaged by agents such as disease, browsing ungulates or hail.
-For the current project such trees were assumed to have no impact on long term stand dynamics and were eliminate from simulations at the outset.
+The se trees include those that are genetically inferior or seriously maladapted to the site, or are s eriously damaged by agents such as disease, browsing ungulates or hail.
+For the current proje ct such trees were assumed to have no impact on long term stand dynamics and were eliminat e from simulations at the outset.
 To be compatible, field surveys must follow a similar strategy, and such trees must be ignored in all plot tallies.
-This is commonly achieved using the concepts of "acceptable" and "countable" trees.
-In order to be tallied, a tree must meet certain criteria:

-- 1. it must be free of unacceptable damage, and - 2. it must be of sufficient vigour and relative size (i.e. > some percentage of top height) that it could form part of the main tree canopy in the future; for trembling aspen this is particularly important because (a) the species is shade intolerant and (b) the species rarely suckers more than 2 years after disturbance, such that trees well behind in height at year 10 are highly likely to have poor long term growth characteristics.
+This is commonly achieved using the concepts of "acceptable" and it must be of sufficient vigour and relative size (i.e. > some percentage of top height) th at it could form part of the main tree canopy in the future; for trembling aspen this is particularly important because (a) the species is shade intolerant and (b) the species rarely suckers more than 2 years after disturbance, such that trees well behind in height at year 10 are highly likely to have poor long term growth characteristics.